jonathanandrade10/spark-boilerplate/README.md

 # spark-boilerplate
-Boilerplate to run spark locally or submited to yarn and allows runtime kerberos auth.
+Boilerplate to run spark locally or submited to a Yarn Cluster and allows runtime kerberos auth.